Sarah Armitage (Chair of Trustees and HR Committee)

-Alix has been a school governor for 7 years, she is currently a governor of three schools, including an Infant and Nursery School, a Junior School and she is Chair of Governors at a High School.
-The Infant school is an outstanding school and Alix was part of the interview process with Ofsted when the school was awarded their outstanding status.
-She lives with her husband and 2 children and spends her spare time supporting her son playing for his local football team and also her daughter who is a keen gymnast and ice skater.
+Alix has been a school governor for 10 years, during that time she has been a governor of three schools and Chair of Governors of 2 of those schools.
+This included an Infant school which is an outstanding school and Alix was part of the interview process with Ofsted when the school was awarded their outstanding status.
+She lives with her husband and 2 children and spends her spare time supporting her son playing for his local football team and also her daughter who is a keen gymnast.

 As a leader, Eleanor strongly believes in the fundamental core purpose of education and the importance in the collaboration of a shared vision to the benefit of children.
 She offers a variety of skills and experience to the Embark trust board providing balance and passion to support school objectives and those of the community.

 Originally from Canada, Eleanor offers a diverse background in a career spanning over 25 years across three business sectors in the areas of product and programme development, business administration and operations, training, customer service, safeguarding, performance management and human resources.
 She has been fortunate to be able to practice her knowledge across the community at local and regional level.

 Eleanor holds degrees in Law and Sociology and International Management, certification in multidisciplinary rehabilitation and qualifications in education and training.
 Trained with the National College and as an experienced integrated centre leader she has have demonstrated practice in Early Years to post 16 and beyond.
 Eleanor is currently a tutor in family learning and has been a coach to many professionals.